Bru-sic/week_01_homework/README.md

 In short, 2011.
 The entity was initially incorporated as "NewCoin Inc."[^SoS-NewCoin] on 19 September 2012, then renamed to "OpenCoin Inc."[^SoS-OpenCoin] on 3 October 2012, and finally renamed to "Ripple Labs Inc."[^SoS-Ripple] on 18 October 2013.

 * *Who are the founders of the company?*
-Chris Larsen and Jed McCaleb co-founded the company[^tracxn].
+Chris Larsen and Jed McCaleb co-founded the company.[^tracxn]

 * *How did the idea for the company (or project) come about?*
- Chris attributes the idea for the company's key product, the XRP Ledger, originating in 2004 from the "Ripple Project" initially conceived by Ryan Fuger.
+ Larsen attributes the idea for the company's key product, the XRP Ledger, originating in 2004 from the "Ripple Project" initially conceived by Ryan Fuger.[^youtube-how]

   In early 2011, three developers—David Schwartz, Jed McCaleb, and Arthur Britto—were fascinated with Bitcoin but observed the waste inherent in mining.
-They sought to create a more sustainable system for sending value (an idea outlined in a May 2011 forum post: [“Bitcoin without mining”](https://bitcointalk.org/index.php?topic=10193.0))[^Bitcoin_Talk].
+They sought to create a more sustainable system for sending value (an idea outlined in a May 2011 forum post: [“Bitcoin without mining”](https://bitcointalk.org/index.php?topic=10193.0)).[^Bitcoin_Talk]

   [![Video clip placeholder of How Ripple Got Started, featuring Chris Larsen](https://img.youtube.com/vi/3zW_DN9pkbM/0.jpg)](https://www.youtube.com/watch?v=3zW_DN9pkbM)

 * *How is the company funded?
 How much funding have they received?*
-    Ripple has raised a total of $293.8M in funding over 14 rounds between May 2015 to August 2021 from 43 different investors.[^CrunchBase]
+    Ripple has raised a total of US$293.8M in funding over 14 rounds between May 2015 to August 2021 from 43 different investors.[^CrunchBase]

 ## Business Activities:

 * *What specific financial problem is the company or project trying to solve?*
-Ripple's crypto and blockchain solutions are designed to "move, manage and tokenize value" predominantly for the following use cases:
+Ripple's crypto and blockchain solutions are designed to "move, manage and tokenize value"[^RippleSolutions] predominantly for the following use cases:
    * Cross-Border Payments: Enable global money transfers
    * Crypto Liquidity: Source digital assets
-   * Central Bank Digital Currency: Implement <a title="Central Bank Digital Currencies" href="#cbdc">CBDCs</a>
+   * Central Bank Digital Currency: Implement [CBDCs][def-cbdc].

 * *Who is the company's intended customer?*
   Ripple is mainly targeting business customers[^RippleAbout] such as banks and financial institutions, that in turn use Ripple solutions for various types of consumers.
 Some examples of these include: